facebookresearch/dora/README.md

     **If you just comment one line in the grid file, the corresponding job will automatically be killed.**
 - A table containing job status and metadata as well as the latest metrics will be printed every 5 minutes.

+### Clean git and `dora grid`

+If `clean_git` is set for this project (see [the examples above](#making-your-code-compatible-with-dora) for how to do this), Dora will clone the repository once for each XP (and fail if it is not in clean state), and run the remote jobs from their respective clone.
+The clone will be in the XP folder, in the `code` subfolder.

 ### Flags